weixinn/112termproject/README.txt

 'KetchUp!'

-A game created by Wei Xin Lee for 15-112 Fall '17 Term Project.
+A game created by Wei Xin Lee for 15-112 (Fundamentals of Programming and Computer Science) Fall '17 Term Project.

 Link to demo video: https://youtu.be/PZKkppOiAN8